mmport80/JavascriptFinanceBook/manuscript/chapter06.md

 - `y` years to maturity
 - `i` interest rate

-Financial markets are continuously writhing, but our principal will remain the same along with the bond's maturity date.
+Financial markets never stop writhing, but our principal will remain the same along with the bond's maturity date.

 The one thing that does fluctuate is the interest rate, which a bond trader'd keep an eye on like a hawk.